charsun0119/DATA550-Midterm-Project/README.md

 Dataset: COVID-19 (information regarding covid-19 cases in Mexico)

 ### Description
-The data is from a randomized trial testing whether a modified milk formula (f75) improves outcomes for children with severe acute malnutrition (first 6-months of data from year-long study).
+The data was provided by the Mexican government regarding covid-19 cases in Mexico, and the dataset of this project is 20% of the full dataset.
 This purpose of this project is to produce reproducible analysis of the dataset.

 ### Directory Structure
 - Code: All codes that are used to generate tables, figures, and analysis
 - Output: The outputs of the codes
 - Data: Original dataset, both in .csv and .rds
 - The final report (final_report.rmd), Makefile, and .gitignore can be found in the main directory.
+The current final_report.rmd is a draft of our final table, which contains sections that are to be done.

 ### Building the Project
 This project uses a Makefile to ensure that all analyses and outputs can be reproduced.
 To build the entire project (including tables, regression outputs, and the final report), run "make" in R terminal; to remove previously generated files, run "make clean".